applying for a licence

 If you do not feel confident in setting up the PC system, assembling the mailsort frames or installing your parcel safe, you will need to make arrangements in advance with appropriate local tradespeople.

 The Social Media campaigns for London will be launched, and your Centre will appear as a selection in the registration form so that active sales of virtual mailbox accounts can commence.
 It usually takes around two weeks for mail to begin arriving for new accounts and we want you to be processing post as soon as possible, to support and reinforce your residential training.

 We have many customers at other regional Mail Centres who have requested a transfer of their accounts to London, as soon as an option becomes available, so there will be no shortage of mail from day one!

 Travel to our Head Office Mail Centre in Pembrokeshire for five days of initial training.
 For a day by day breakdown of the comprehensive training course, please read the licence package page.

 The new London Mail Centre is fully open for business!

-The property and address from which a Mail Centre operates is a crucially important factor in our decision to allocate a territory, especially one with as much potential as expost south.
+The property and address from which a Mail Centre operates is a crucially important factor in our decision to allocate a territory, especially one with as much potential as expost london.
 Remember that, as a Company, we must commit to supporting your business for at least five years at the premises, so assessing its suitability is the reason why we ask you to provide the following information.